Cremation UrnsHow to Buy and What to Look For

 The Transportation Security Administration (TSA) has special requirements for transporting urns.
 For example, urns must be able to be x-ray scannable.
 In addition, some airlines have guidelines for transporting cremated remains.
 Be sure to check with your carrier before you travel.
 It may make sense to purchase a temporary urn that meets TSA and airline requirements and then transfer the remains to something more permanent once you get home.
 (Click here to go to the TSA blog page that discusses traveling with cremated remains.)

-- Will you inter all the remains, or will you distribute them among others?
+- Will you inter all the remains or distribute them among others?

 Your crematory can provide you with an estimate of how much cremains will be returned to you.
 This can help you decide how large you would like your urn to be.
-If you will distribute the cremains between others, you may prefer to buy several smaller urns.
+You may prefer to buy several smaller urns if you distribute the cremains between others.

 - Will you scatter the ashes?